Startup Definitions

 TentpoleA project whose success supports other similar projects.

-Term SheetA document that outlines the key terms and conditions of an investment, often used as a basis for negotiating and formalizing a deal between investors and a startup.
+Term SheetA document that outlines the key terms and conditions of an investment.

-The ChasmA metaphorical gap in the technology adoption lifecycle that represents the challenge of moving from early adopters to the early majority.
+The ChasmA metaphorical gap in the technology adoption lifecycle between early adopters and the mainstream market.

 The One Metric That Matters (OMTM)A focused, single-metric approach to measure success.